ayazuddin007/Kubernetes-Mumshad/Installation/Kubenetes_Minikube_Installation.md

 	kubectl expose deployment hello-minikube --type=NodePort --port 8080 The option --type=NodePort specifies the type of the Service.

-It will show in output:
+It will show in output

 	service/hello-minikube exposed

 To Check Service

 	kubectl get service

 	NAME             TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE